Maradox/osmdroid-wiki/Developer-Guidelines.md

 ## Building

 Make sure you build with the follow commands before opening a pull request.
+There are several related wiki pages on setting up the development environment (Maven is the only oddball) See https://github.com/osmdroid/osmdroid/wiki/How-to-build-OsmDroid-from-source

 ```` mvn clean install ````

 ```` gradle clean build ````